futbolpal/gitea-agents/.kilocode/rules/product.md

 # Kilocode Agent for Gitea

-An experience that allows agents to automatically code solutions to Gitea Issues and generate PRs.
+An experience that allows agents to automatically code solutions to Gitea Issues and make code changes.

 ## Definitions